 Although we will do anything and everything we can to preserve and protect your natural teeth, there are some instances in which you may need to have a tooth extracted.
 This can be from severe decay, advanced periodontal disease, and teeth that have been broken beyond repair.
 In some cases, teeth are impacted or need to be removed to prepare for successful orthodontic treatment.
 Whatever the case may be, we are here to make the extraction process as easy as possible.

 Unlike many other dentists, we do our best to keep our extractions in-house.
-Dr. Edwards completed an oral surgeon residency and is ready and able to meet all of your extraction needs, including wisdom teeth removal.
+Dr. Edwards completed a hospital-based general practice residency and is ready and able to meet your extraction needs, including wisdom teeth removal.

 Why should I get my wisdom teeth removed?